 Nowadays, with the wide variety of communication apps available, it’s hard to make up your mind.

-Skype is a tool we’ve been used to for years.
+Skype is a tool we’ve been using for years.

-It’s served its customers well, and it’s still great when it comes to casual communication, but perhaps it’s time to move on to team chat tools that are meant to increase productivity and connect with other apps you use at work.
+It’s been a great tool for customers, and it’s still great for casual communication, but it might be time to move on to team chat tools that are meant to increase productivity and connect with other apps you use at work.

 Although Slack is quite popular, there are multiple more affordable Slack alternatives that we’ve given our team feedback on.

-We are building our tool with love, passion and our customers in mind.
-It is designed to save your time and increase your team productivity.
+We are building our tool with love, passion, and our customers in mind.
+It is designed to save your time and increase your team’s productivity.
 Feel free to book a demo with our team to experience all the benefits of the Chanty team chat:)

 Add comment